 But the collaborative approach to patient care does not stop there.

-Every other week, the team holds a multidisciplinary sarcoma clinic organized by Carol Morris, co-chief of orthopaedic oncology.
+Every other week, the team holds a multidisciplinary sarcoma clinic organized by Carol Morris, former chief of orthopaedic oncology.
 Patients send their medical images in advance and come for a “one-stop” consultation with all of the appropriate services.
 Rather than having to coordinate visits with multiple specialists, patients save time and energy with just a single appointment.
 This is particularly helpful for patients traveling from outside the state.

 “We work closely with our sarcoma-dedicated specialists in pathology and radiology,” says Levin.
 “They integrate into our preoperative and postoperative conferences and our day-to-day discussions of the pathology findings.
 With this approach, we are able to do smaller biopsies very quickly with a high success rate and great degree of accuracy.”